Spain–United States relations: Polls

 According to 2012 the USA Global Leadership Report, 34% of Spaniards approve of U.S. leadership, with 33% disapproving and 34% uncertain.
 According to a 2013 BBC World Service Poll, 43% of Spanish people view the US influence positively, with only 25% expressing a negative view.
 A 2017 survey conducted by the Pew Research Center showed 60% of Spaniards had a negative view of the US, with only 31% having a positive view.
 The same study also showed only 7% of Spaniards had confidence in President Donald Trump, with 70% having no confidence in him.
 According to a 2025 YouGov poll, 58% of Spaniards see tensions with the United States as a major or moderate threat to continental peace.
+According to a 2026 Pew Research Center survey, 30% of Spaniards had a favorable view of the United States, while 67% had a negative view.